 Rule: Art 63.
 The location of a person is determined by the point of contact between that person and the floor.
-If any part of a person is in contact with an out-of-bounds area, the person is considered to be out of bounds.
-If a person who is in one part of the court makes contact with another part of the court, he is considered to be in the new part of the court.
+If any part of a person is in contact with an out-of-bounds area, the person is out of bounds.
+If a person who is in one part of the court contacts another part of the court, he is in the new part of the court.